What is the Police Infringement Notice System (PINS)?

 How many Demerit Points do I have left on my licence?

-Basic Drivers Licence holders cannot accumulate 12 demerit points over a three year period.
+Basic Drivers Licence holders cannot accumulate 12 demerit points over a three-year period.
 Provisional or Learner Drivers Licence holders cannot accumulate 4 demerit points over a twelve month period.
-Drivers Licence and Demerit Point inquiries should be addressed to the Transport Branch of the Department of State Growth.
+Drivers Licence and Demerit Point inquiries should be addressed to Service Tasmania.
+Alternatively, you can create an account with Service Tasmania to view and update your licence and registration details online.

 I have committed an offence and will lose my licence through loss of Demerit Points.
 When do I have to stop driving?